mccanne/zq/docs/language/README.md

     valid := and(status == "ok")
       by srcip, dstip
 ```
-This query filters out records in with `srcip` in network 192.168
+This query filters out records in which `srcip` is in the network 192.168
 and computes three aggregations over all such records that have the `srcip` and `dstip`
 fields where some record have a `status` field, other records
-have a `duration` field and yet other records have
+have a `duration` field, and yet other records have
 `src_bytes` and `dst_bytes` fields.
 Because Zed is more relaxed than SQL,
-you can throw together a bunch of related data of different types into a "data pool"
+you can mix a bunch of related data of different types into a "data pool"
 without having to define any upfront schemas
 &mdash; let alone a schema per table &mdash;
 thereby enabling easy-to-write queries over heterogenous pools of data.
 Writing an equivalent SQL query for the different record types implied above
 would require complicated table references, nested selects, and multi-way joins.

-> NOTE that the SQL expression implementation is currently in prototype stage.
+> **Note:** The SQL expression implementation is currently in prototype stage.
 > If you try it out, you may run into problems and we'd love your
+> feedback.
+Feel free to [open an issue](https://github.com/brimdata/zed/issues/new)
+> or come talk to us on our [public Slack](https://www.brimsecurity.com/join-slack/)
-> feedback for where it breaks and how it can be improved.
+> about where you've seen it break or where you think it can be improved.

 ## Data Sources

-In the examples, above the data source is implied.
+In the examples above, the data source is implied.
 For example, the
 `zed query` command takes a list of files and the concatenated files
 are the implied input.
-Likewise, in the Brim app, the UI selects a
+Likewise, in the [Brim app](https://github.com/brimdata/brim),
-data source and key range.
+the UI provides the selection of a data source and key range.

 Data sources can also be explicitly specified using the `from` keyword.
-Depending on the operating context, `from` make take a file path argument
+Depending on the operating context, `from` may take a file path argument
 relative to the local file system, an HTTP URL, an S3 URL, or in the
 context of a Zed lake, the name of a data pool.